uoze/our-parks-next/README.md

 Leaflet.js (with its React library) for the map.

 Firebase for its Auth, and Firestore for its real-time updates.

+I also tried using React.Context for auth and some map data instead of Redux.

 ## Challenges